Our equity release

 To be eligible for our Just For You Lifetime Mortgage you must be aged 55 or over, or the youngest applicant must be aged 55 or over if you are borrowing jointly.
 You must also own your own home.
 The property – which must be your main residence – has to be in England, Wales, Scotland or Northern Ireland and worth at least £70,000.
 The maximum borrowing amount will be determined by a number of factors including your age and the value of the property.

 The maximum amount available will be subject to an overriding maximum of £800,000 for properties in England, Scotland and Wales and £250,000 for Northern Ireland.
 The minimum amount you can borrow is £10,000, or £30,000 if you are making monthly payments.

 Monthly payment option

 The option to pay some or all of the monthly interest amount by direct debit must be chosen before the lifetime mortgage completes.
 The minimum payment is £25, up to 100% of the monthly interest amount.

-There will be a reduction to the roll-up interest rate for customers who chose to pay some or all of the month interest amount.
+There will be a reduction to the roll-up interest rate for customers who chose to pay some or all of the monthly interest amount.
 The level of reduction will vary on the percentage of interest being paid each month.

 If a temporary break is needed from the monthly payments, we allow a payment holiday request of up to three months in any 12 month period following completion of the loan, subject to receiving one month’s notice.
 Any interest not paid during this period will be added to the overall borrowing and roll up on a compound basis.